Frederick Law Olmsted: Early life and education

 Olmsted was born in Hartford, Connecticut, on April 26, 1822.
-His father, John Olmsted, was a prosperous merchant who took a lively interest in nature, people, and places; Frederick Law and his younger brother, John Hull, also showed this interest.
-His mother, Charlotte Law (Hull) Olmsted, died before his fourth birthday.
+His father, John Olmsted, was a prosperous merchant who took a lively interest in nature, people, and places; Frederick Law and his younger brother, John Hull Olmsted, also showed this interest.
+His mother, Charlotte Law (née Hull) Olmsted, died from an overdose before his fourth birthday in 1826.
 His father remarried in 1827 to Mary Ann Bull, who shared her husband's strong love of nature and had perhaps a more cultivated taste.
+Their children were Charlotte, Mary, Owen, Bertha, Ada, and Albert Olmsted.
 The Olmsted ancestors arrived in the early 1600s from Essex, England.